-Recommendation 2: (Results C and D)
+Recommendation 2 (results C and D)

-Following each mission's mandate renewal, or at the appropriate time given the mission context, and following from recommendation 1 above, each mission should develop a mission-specific political strategy, clearly communicated to DPO and DPPA headquarters and to all mission staff, that identifies:
+Following each mission's mandate renewal, or at the appropriate time given the mission context, and following from recommendation 1, each mission should develop a mission-specific political strategy, clearly communicated to the Department of Peace Operations and the Department of Political and Peacebuilding Affairs and to all mission staff that identifies:

-- a. priorities among different activities, such as reporting, political analysis and direct engagement; - b. roles and responsibilities for political activities in the mission, including communication between the different mission components involved in political work; - c. a communication strategy, including possible use of social media; - d. approaches to the inclusion of sub-groups such as women, youth and the disabled; - e. approaches to engaging with civil society; and - f. linkages with DPO and DPPA headquarters.
+(a) Priorities among different activities, such as reporting, political analysis and direct engagement;

+(b) Roles and responsibilities for political activities in the mission, including communication between the different mission components involved in political work;

+(c) A communication strategy, including possible use of social media;

+(d) Approaches to the inclusion of subgroups such as women, youth and the disabled;

+(e) Approaches to engaging with civil society;

+(f) Linkages with the Department of Peace Operations and the Department of Political and Peacebuilding Affairs.

-Indicator of achievement: Written mission political strategy that is updated on an agreed upon time frame and is shared with the DPO headquarters and discussed in Senior Leadership and PAD meetings.
+Indicator of achievement: Written mission political strategy that is updated on an agreed upon time frame and is shared with the Department of Peace Operations headquarters and discussed in senior leadership and political affairs divisions or offices meetings.

-Recommendation 3: (Results A, C and D)
+Recommendation 3 (results A, C and D)